 Welcome to the magic world of Copenhagen.
 Tivoli Gardens is an amusement park in Copenhagen.
 The amusement park is a must see in the Denmark Capital, suitable for kids, young and even old people.

 It was founded in 1843, and still well preserved some of the attraction of that epoque.

-It is located in the city centre, just at the end of the main shopping road.
+Located in the city centre, just at the end of the main shopping road.
 Within a few minutes from the Tivoli Gardens, you will reach the City Hall and the Copenhagen Central Station.
 Tivoli Garden has been the first direct inspiration for Walt Disney to build up his own version of Disney World.
 Hans Christian Andersen, the fairy tale writer, who died in Copenhagen also visited the park many times.

 Those are just a few important things you have for don’t miss the Tivoli Garden in your Copenhagen Itinerary.
 If during the daylight of the day, the Tivoli Gardens looks amazing, it is at night when the magic happens.